 Cardon also wrote the film Nth Sector, which was accepted into the Beverly Hills Hi-Def Film Fest in 2008.

-In 2010 Cardon produced the film The Book of Jer3miah, which was accepted into the ThrillSpy Festival in D.C. later that year.
-It also won several Webby awards and also appeared in the 2013 book called Mormons and Popular Culture: The Global Influence of an American Phenomenon.
+In 2010, Cardon produced the film The Book of Jer3miah, which was accepted into the ThrillSpy Festival in D.C. later that year.
+It won several Webby awards and also appeared in the 2013 book called Mormons and Popular Culture: The Global Influence of an American Phenomenon.

-In 2012 Jared worked with the TMA 378 class to produce the new webseries Pretty Darn Funny, directed by professor Jeff Parkin.
-The series was accepted into and exhibited at the LDS Film Festival in 2013 and also was awarded five Telly Awards at that year's ceremony.
-Jared and Jeff produced Pretty Darn Funny Season 2 in 2013-14.
+In 2012, Cardon worked with the BYU TMA 378 class to produce the new web series Pretty Darn Funny, directed by professor Jeff Parkin.
+The series was accepted into and exhibited at the LDS Film Festival in 2013 and won five Telly Awards at that year's ceremony.
+Cardon and Parkin produced Pretty Darn Funny: Season 2 in 2013-14.
 At the 2014 Filmed in Utah awards show, Pretty Darn Funny won awards for Best Ensemble, Best UTuber Channel, and Best Director (Jeffrey Parkin).